 Any individual may make an anonymous report concerning an alleged violation of this policy at any time to the Title IX Coordinator through the contact information provided above, or the anonymous reporting resource identified in this paragraph.
 Such a report should identify an alleged victim, if possible, so that the Title IX Coordinator may offer the alleged victim Supportive Measures and discuss options for filing a Formal Complaint.
 If an alleged victim is not identified, the reporter should disclose his or her name and any requested action.
-Depending on the extent of information available about the incident or the individuals involved, however, the Institution's ability to respond to an anonymous report may be limited.
-The Institution's anonymous reporting resource can be found by clicking "Report an Incident" at the bottom of the Institution's website, www.lipscomb.edu.
+Depending on the extent of information available about the incident or the individuals involved, however, AGST's ability to respond to an anonymous report may be limited.

-When any alleged violation of this policy is reported anonymously, the Title IX Coordinator will receive the anonymous report and will determine any appropriate steps, including Supportive Measures, filing a Formal Complaint and, in consultation with the Executive Director of Security and Safety (or equivalent position), comply with all reporting obligations under the Clery Act.
+When any alleged violation of this policy is reported anonymously, the Title IX Coordinator will receive the anonymous report and will determine any appropriate steps, including Supportive Measures, filing a Formal Complaint, and comply with all reporting obligations under the Clery Act.
+The Title IX Coordinator may consult with other senior administrators, at his or her discretion.